Santa Chiara, Naples

-Santa Chiara is a religious complex in Naples, Italy, that includes the Church of Santa Chiara, a monastery, tombs and an archeological museum.
-The Basilica church of Santa Chiara faces Via Benedetto Croce, which is the easternmost leg of Via Spaccanapoli.
-The church facade of Santa Chiara is diagonally across from the church of Gesù Nuovo.
+Santa Chiara is a religious complex in Naples, Italy, that includes the church of Santa Chiara, a monastery, tombs and an archeological museum.
+The basilica church of Santa Chiara faces Via Benedetto Croce, which is the easternmost leg of Via Spaccanapoli.
+The church façade of Santa Chiara is diagonally across from the church of Gesù Nuovo.

 Architecture

 The double monastic complex was built in 1313–1340 by Queen Sancha of Majorca and her husband King Robert of Naples, who is also buried in the complex.
 The original church was in Gotico Angioiano style, but was decorated in the 17th century in Baroque style by Domenico Antonio Vaccaro.
 After the edifice was partially destroyed by a fire after the Allied bombings during World War II, it was brought back to the alleged original state by a disputed restoration, which was completed in 1953.

 The large rectangular building is 110.5 m long inside the walls, and 33 m wide.
 The walls of the nave are 47.5 m tall, and the nave itself is 82 m long.
 There are nine lateral chapels on each side of the nave, the roofs of the chapels are vaulted, and they support the gallery that runs the length of the nave.
 Above the gallery are the lancet windows of the clerestory.
 An unusual feature of the building is that the lateral chapels are absorbed into the body of the church, giving Santa Chiara its distinctive rectangular appearance.
-Another unusual feature of the building is the fact that the church does not have an apse, after the lateral chapels there is a section of the church with the high altar in the centre, flanked by the rectangular friar's choirs on either side.
+Another unusual feature of the building is the fact that the church does not have an apse, after the lateral chapels there is a section of the church with the high altar in the centre, flanked by the rectangular friars’ choirs on either side.
 Behind the altar is the tomb of King Robert, behind that is a wall separating the main body of the church from the nuns' choir.

 The wall between the nave of the church and the retrochoir is penetrated by three screened grilles through which the nuns could observe the mass, while being invisible to anybody in the nave.
 There are also four windows in the wall which mirror the four windows on the exterior of the church.
 There is a large stained glass lancet window above the altar.
 Above this is a triangular pattern are three rose windows.
 At the apex of the point of the roof, above the level of the wooden beams of the ceiling is a fourth, smaller, rose window.
 The nuns choir is different in plan from the main body of the church, with two large piers supported by rib vaults dividing the space into three sections.
 Santa Chiara was the largest Clarissan church ever built and it was the first Clarissan church built where the nuns in their choir would have been able to view the performance of Mass.

 The bell tower, separated from the main edifice, was begun in 1328 but was completed only in Renaissance times.